7 tips to help you become a better public speaker

 Whether it’s a pitch or a presentation, overcome the nerves with these essential tips before you face your audience.

 Public speaking is something many people struggle with, even as they move into management.
-But like any skill, it can be practised and perfected with the right methods.
-From captivating your audience to preparing for questions, these seven useful tips will help you become a better public speaker, turning those fumbling nerves into a professional-level orator in no time.
+But like any skill, it can be practised and perfected with the right techniques.

 Get your audience hooked